• Home

 Applications of Double Containment with Bell and Spigot FRP Pipe

-• Chemical Transport: In chemical processing plants, bell and spigot FRP pipes with double containment are used to transport hazardous chemicals, including acids, caustics, and solvents.
-The double containment system ensures that even if the primary pipe is compromised, the secondary pipe will contain the leak, preventing chemical exposure and contamination.
-This safety feature is crucial in facilities where the safe handling and transport of chemicals are of paramount importance.
+In chemical processing plants, double containment bell and spigot FRP pipes are used to transport hazardous chemicals, including acids, solvents, and caustics.
+The double containment system is a safeguard: if the primary pipe leaks, the secondary pipe will prevent exposure to hazardous substances.
+The inherent corrosion resistance of FRP pipes ensures that they withstand chemical exposure and maintain the system’s integrity.
+This system is crucial in facilities where chemicals must be safely transported, preventing environmental contamination or worker exposure, ensuring safe and efficient operations with minimal risk.

 Selecting the Right FRP Pipe Spacers for Your System